 About Team Folders

 Team folders in Dropbox support nested sharing.
 They can only be shared with Groups at the top level, but can be shared with additional Groups and Users further down in the tree.
 Existing Team folders are displayed in the Target Paths tab, and new Team folders may be created in this same tab.
 If you are planning to send data to a Team Folder, be sure the Include Shared Folders checkbox is selected for the Dropbox target node of your job.
 Don’t forget to add any needed Groups to your Dropbox account that will be accessing the top level of Team Folders; this must be done before the Account Mapping spreadsheet is generated for the job.
-See Account and Permissions Spreadsheet Editing and Account Mapping – Team Folders for additional details on adding and working with Team folders.
+See Account and Permissions Spreadsheet Editing and Migrating to Dropbox Team Folders for additional details on adding and working with Team folders.